How VARs Can Build Dragon Copilot Pipeline from DMO and DAX Demand

 They ask about AI documentation tools They may be comparing multiple AI scribe or ambient documentation options.
 Guide the discussion around workflow fit, EHR integration, security, training, implementation, and long-term support.

 They ask for a Dragon Copilot reseller They may already understand the product and need a partner who can support evaluation and deployment.
-Move quickly into readiness, licensing, implementation services, training, support, and expansion planning.
+Move quickly into workflow planning, licensing, implementation services, training, support, and expansion planning.

 What VARs should avoid